nalej/docs/applications/app_descriptors.md

 ## Known limitations

 * In this version, connectivity among services is not limited
-* Ephemeral storage is used for user applications
 * Labels must be set on each service.